From the Spessart village of Laufach to Heigenbrücken

 The railway line and tunnels are still visible in the landscape today.
 In 2017, the Schwarzkopf Tunnel, which opened in 1854, was closed and a completely new route was bored through the main ridge of the Spessart.

 Have you had your fill?
-Then continue along the railway line to the Spessartrampe leisure and recreation facility, where you will have the opportunity to eat your fill.
+Then continue along the railway line to the Spessartrampe leisure and recreation facility, where you have the opportunity to eat your fill.
 If the weather is good, you can enjoy a hearty meal at the "Seebachblick" restaurant (Tel.
 06093 993180).

 Im Seebachtal 1